OdatNurd/ProjectSpecificKeys/README.md

 outside of this package (for example in Sublime Text 3) if you wanted to manually create your key bindings instead.

-This package is still a proof of concept, so while this works, there are other things that need to be added to it to make it more functional for the masses.
-For example:

-* Key binding files are created, but never cleaned up.
-Some mechanism to get rid of files would probably be a good thing

-* Key bindings are always specific to the current platform.
-If you use Sublime across multiple platforms, you might want to have platform specific key bindings.
-The live stream replay linked above shows some examples of what this might look like, but it has not been implemented yet.

 This requires a build of Sublime Text >= 4050 (possibly higher; but basically this will not work in Sublime Text 3) due to using some new API endpoints not available in older versions.